 Can I repost any of the content on Thorn Valley elsewhere?

-If it's a reproduction, scan or reprint of officially published materials (like screenshots, pictures of merchandise or collectibles, etc.), then sure.
-I probably don't own the copyright on it anyway, so keep in mind you'll be responsible for your own use of said materials.
+If it's a reproduction, scan or reprint of officially published materials (like screenshots, pictures of merchandise or collectibles, etc.), given I probably don't own the copyright on it, go right ahead.
+Keep in mind you'll be responsible for your own use of said materials, so I don't recommend using them for commercial purposes.

 If you're referring to any original piece of fan work, like fan art or fan fiction, or any content that I have written or produced myself, then please ask permission of the original author or artist before reposting it anywhere.
 Linking to that content is fine.